Estavaringo/school/README.md

-# School
+# About
-- Web Api in .netcore 3.1 to manage a school
+- Web Api application in .netcore 3.1 to manage a school

-# How to use:
+# Requirements

-## Requirements:

 - .NET Core SDK 3.1

-## Running the application:
+# Setup

-- clone this repo
+- Clone this repository
 - `dotnet build`
 - `dotnet run`
-- the application will start in https://localhost:9000
+- The application will start in https://localhost:9000